Jonno Davies: Personal life

-He has been in a relationship with actress Rachel Bright, best known for playing Poppy Meadow in EastEnders, since 2014.
-They were due to be married in October 2020 but the wedding was postponed on three occasions due to coronavirus restrictions.
-The couple were finally married at the fourth attempt at The Groucho Club in London on 10 July 2021.
+He has been in a relationship with actress Rachel Bright, best known for playing the character Poppy Meadow in EastEnders, since 2014.
+Following three postponements due to the COVID-19 pandemic, the couple finally married at the fourth attempt at the Groucho Club in London on 10 July 2021.
 In June 2021, Davies and Bright both appeared together in an episode of Holby City playing Leo Powell and Beth Miller respectively.
+They have one child together.